Coupé de ville: Brougham

-Manufacturer
+Manufacturers

 Europe

 Due to its high-end luxurious form, bespoke commissioning and resultant design nature, and final high cost, coupés de ville of both types were hand-built in small numbers.
-The cars were almost always made as individual ("Full Custom"), or in a small edition with individual equipment ("semi-custom").
+The cars were almost always made as individual ("full custom"), or in a small edition with individual equipment ("semi-custom").

 In France, Audineau et Cie., Mulbacher and Rothschild became known for such works.

 In the United Kingdom, the style was applied to numerous chassis by the various specialist coachwork builders, but it is most often associated via the 4-door Sedanca de Ville variant with Rolls-Royce motor cars, and the 2-door sporting Sedanca variant with Bentleys.
 Coachbuilders included Barker, Hooper, H. J. Mulliner and Park Ward.

 North America

-Bespoke
+Coachbuilt

-Due to its historic and luxurious connections, the term found early favour amongst many North America automobile manufacturers.
-Manufacturers included Brewster & Co. (especially for Rolls-Royce, Packard and its own chassis), LeBaron and Rollston.
+Due to its historic and luxurious connections, the term town car found early favour amongst many North America automobile manufacturers.
+The most luxurious were handbuilt by coachbuilders on rolling chassis provided by prestige automakers, such as Packards and North American-built Rolls-Royces bodied by Brewster & Co., and various Cadillacs, Lincolns, Packards, and others by LeBaron and Rollston.
+Brewster also sold a limited line of automobiles under its own name.

 In 1922, Edsel Ford had a Lincoln built with a town car body for his father's personal use.

 Seeking publicity and building on his work with Studebaker, Raymond Loewy had two Lincoln Continentals altered to coupés de ville in 1946 using a removable plexiglas cover over the chauffeur.